-With social distancing restrictions still in place until after the break, it looks like we’re in for another quiet Lunar New Year.
-While our celebrations won’t quite be the same, the long-time traditions and taboos never change.
-And hey, if you play your cards right, this could be your most prosperous year yet!
-From when to book in your next haircut to how to properly hang your decorations, here are all the Lunar New Year traditions (and taboos) you should know.
+It’s almost a brand new lunar year!
+Arguably the festival with the most cultural significance in Hong Kong, Chinese New Year celebrates the start of the Chinese lunisolar calendar year, marking the end of a cold, dark winter and welcoming spring.
+Long-time CNY traditions and taboos never really change and if you play your cards right, this just might be your most prosperous year yet!
+From when to book your next haircut to how to properly hang your decorations, here are all the Chinese New Year traditions and taboos you should know.

-The Lunar New Year doesn’t officially begin until tomorrow, but you’ve probably already started to hear people greet each other “kung hei fat choi” (wishing a prosperous year).
-If someone says this to you, it’s good form to return the greeting, or you can say “sun tai kin hong”, meaning “I wish you good health”.
+The Lunar New Year doesn’t officially begin until Sunday, 22 January, but you’ll probably start to hear people greet each other “kung hei fat choi” (wishing you a prosperous year).
+If someone says this to you, it’s good form to return the greeting, or you can respond by saying “sun tai kin hong”, meaning “I wish you good health”.
 Married people are traditionally obliged to give lai see to anyone younger and single when greeted.
-If you really want to impress this year (and try and score a few extra lai see), you can mix it up and try these other common Lunar New Year blessings:
+If you really want to impress this year (and try and score a few extra lai see), you can mix it up and try these other common Chinese New Year blessings:

 - 新年快樂 “sun nin fai lok” – happy new year